This is part 3 in our 3-part mini-series all about cowriting!

 Writing Room Small Businesses

 If you have local recording studios in your town, call them up and see if they’d be open to letting you and a friend write there when they’re not booked.
-Chances are they may charge for the time, but it could be a wonderfully inspiring and convenient place to set up shop for a few hours and write!
+Offer to do something for them in exchange – clean the break room, straighten up, tune the guitars, take out the trash – instead of charging you for studio time.
+It could be a wonderfully inspiring and convenient place to set up shop for a few hours and write.

 Know of a local spot with a really great, un-crowded patio?
 Bring your guitar and meet your cowriter for drinks and a cowrite!
 Just be sure you won’t be disturbing other patrons as cowriting can be, well, loud.
-Tip your waiter and let her know you’ll be there for a few hours!
+It’s courteous to ask first if you can take up the corner table and write for a few hours.
+Remember to buy something (coffee, a beer, lunch), tip your server well and let her know you’ll be there for a few hours!

 An alternative to Skype, Facetime makes it super easy to write using your phone or Apple device.
-Most people have an iphone these days, which makes Facetiming a wonderful way to cowrite.
+Most people have an iphone these days, which makes Facetiming a wonderfully convenient way to cowrite.

 Tips for making your cowrite rock

-- Set a begin time and an end time
+- Set a start time & an end time

 It’s obvious that you’ll be picking a time to start the write, but picking a time to close up and end the cowrite is also important.
 It allows you guys a set amount of time to write – which manages how much energy you devote to the song, how you pace the write and yourself, and offers you a foreseeable ending if the write isn’t going to well.
+All parties won’t be wondering, “Man, I’m hungry, when can I break from this thing and get lunch?”
 3-4 hours is standard in Nashville, but schedule a set length of time that works for you.

 - Come with ideas

-Don’t show up to a cowrite without ideas to throw into a room -that’s just rude!
+Don’t show up to a cowrite without any ideas to throw into the room, that’s just rude!
 It’s like showing up to a potluck party empty handed.
 Come prepared with ideas that you could write about or at least start from.
 This is where a hook book really comes in handy!

 - Lean into the process

 Cowriting is weird.
-It forces you to be vulnerable.
+It forces you to be vulnerable with people you may not necessarily be that close to.
 You’ll share a lot.
-You’ll throw a lot of ideas into the room, some good, some not so good.
+You’ll throw a lot of ideas into the room, some good, some not so good, some terrible.
 But lean into the cowriting process and give it all you got.
 It get’s easier every time!